KaranSoren21/KaranSoren21/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently looking for job.
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...